Brookhaven Police Department – Command Staff

 Gurley has a bachelor’s degree in criminal justice and associates degree in liberal studies from Thomas University.
 He and his wife have two young children.

 Criminal Investigation Division Commander

-Major Linda Burke currently is commander of Support Services, Professional Standards and Internal Affairs.
+Major Linda Burke currently is commander of the Criminal Investigation Division.

-Major Burke joined the Brookhaven Police Department in June of 2013 and served as the commander of investigations, professional standards and internal affairs until January 2016.
+Major Burke joined the Brookhaven Police Department in June of 2013..

 Prior to joining Brookhaven, Burke worked for the College Park Police Department for 21 years, including positions in patrol, criminal investigations, records, professional standards and support services.
 She worked her way up from officer to major, where she oversaw the criminal investigations, professional standards and support services including records, property, jail operations and 911 center.
 She also served as a field training officer to mentor rookie officers.
 Burke also worked for the Fulton County Police Department as a crime scene technician.

 Burke obtained her master’s degree in public administration from Columbus State University through the Command College program and has a bachelor’s degree in sociology from Mercer University.

 Burke has two children, a senior at the University of Georgia and a sophomore at Kennesaw State.

 Major Donald Chase commands the department’s Support Services Division.

 He began his Law Enforcement career in Georgia after his discharge from the US Army Military Police Corp when he joined the East Point Police Department in 1987.
 Over the next 26 years he served in several positions, uniform patrol, criminal investigations, training coordinator, SWAT team, backgrounds & hiring, internal affairs, budget and administrative services.